MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/upload-files-code-examples.md

 ## Quickstart – Upload Local Files with file search

-In this example, we’ll use Azure AI Agent Service to create an agent that can help answer questions on information you upload from local files.
+In this example, we use Azure AI Agent Service to create an agent that can help answer questions on information you upload from local files.

 ##  Prerequisites
 Complete the [agent setup](../../quickstart.md).

 ## Step 1: Create a project client

-Create a client object, which will contain the connection string for connecting to your AI project and other resources.
+Create a client object, that contains the connection string for connecting to your AI project and other resources.

 # [Python](#tab/python)